Severe Thunderstorm Warning issued for Greeley by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Greeley by NWS

-Effective: 2021-08-07 17:52:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 18:01:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Greeley The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southern Greeley County in west central Kansas * Until 530 PM MDT. * At 452 PM MDT, a severe thunderstorm was located 8 miles southwest of Horace, or 9 miles southwest of Tribune, moving east at 30 mph.
+Target Area: Greeley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM MDT FOR SOUTHERN GREELEY COUNTY At 500 PM MDT, a severe thunderstorm was located 8 miles south of Horace, or 8 miles southwest of Tribune, moving east at 25 mph.
 HAZARD...Half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Horace around 505 PM MDT.
-Tribune around 510 PM MDT.
+IMPACT...Damage to vehicles is expected.
+This severe thunderstorm will remain over mainly rural areas of southern Greeley County.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0